jart/blink/README.md

 binary, blink only has a ~142kb footprint.
 For further details on the motivations for this tool, please read <https://justine.lol/ape.html>.

+## Caveat Emptor

+Welcome everyone from the Hacker News, Lobsters, and Reddit communities!
+This project is a work in progress.
+Please don't use this for production yet.
+If you try this be sure to calibrate your expectations accordingly.

 ## Getting Started

 You can compile blink on x86-64 Linux, Darwin, FreeBSD, NetBSD, OpenBSD,